 WELCOME ABOARD SHIPMATES, FAMILY, AND FRIENDS!
-This is the offical site of Granby High NJROTC.
+This is the official site of Granby High NJROTC.

 This site is dedicated to the cadets, family, and friends of the unit.
 The latest information on the activities, events, teams, public affairs, and academic resources of the program are posted on this site.